RazanAlzahrani1/EC_EDA/README.md

-# Product Sales For Electronic company
+# Product sales for Electronic company